-THIODAN (50% WP), 11/2 pounds per 100 gallons (6 pounds/acre)-Apply 3 weeks before harvest.
+THIODAN (50% WP), 11⁄2 pounds per 100 gallons (6 pounds/acre)-Apply 3 weeks before harvest.
 Apply a post harvest spray if necessary.
-Apply with a gun as a varieties of sweet cherries, only one application can be made and still stay within the 21-day interval to harvest.
+Apply with a gun as a coarse dilute spray to the trunk of the tree to the ground line.
+To avoid excess residues, do not spray the scaffold limbs, fruit or foliage.